peilun-he/PDSim/README.md

 approaches infinity, the short-term factor tends towards 0, leading the long-term factor to converge towards the spot price.

-If I wanted to refer to the plot I could do so \autoref{fig:SS_Figure1}.
+If I wanted to refer to the plot I could do so in PDF - test \autoref{fig:SS_Figure1}.

 ![](figures/SS_Figure1.png)